Find the financial support that you need! View Funding Resources!

 At the end of the day, a combination of methods will probably be best.
 For example, many people are fine with a low dose of medications combined with regular stretching and strengthening.
 It’s always best to consult your physician to find out what approach will be best for you.

-For more information about spasticity, check out the resources below.
+For more information about muscle spasticity, check out the resources below.

 MYOLYN and the MyoCycle